-Public Accounts Committees scrutinise the financial expenditure of the government and taxpayers money, ensuring transparency and accountability within the Government, and making recommendations to ensure taxpayer's receive best value for money on Government spending.
-Working with oversight committees such as Public Accounts Committees is one of the key ways CPA UK supports financial scrutiny, ensuring Members have the technical expertise and knowledge to hold Governments to Account on behalf of their citizens.
+Public Accounts Committees scrutinise the financial expenditure of the government and taxpayers money, ensuring transparency and accountability within Government, and making recommendations to ensure taxpayer's receive best value for money on government spending.
+Working with oversight committees such as Public Accounts Committees is one of the key ways CPA UK supports financial scrutiny, ensuring members have the technical expertise and knowledge to hold governments to account on behalf of their citizens.

 The UK Overseas Territories Project is a three-year programme of support for public financial management.
 CPA UK, in consortium with the UK National Audit Office (NAO) and the UK Government Internal Audit Agency (GIAA) works with partners in the UK and Overseas Territories to deliver a series of activities focused on providing technical assistance, training and mentoring to support and encourage effective public financial management.

 In June 2014, Chairs and Members of Public Accounts and equivalent Committees of Commonwealth parliaments attending the 4th Westminster Workshop on Parliamentary Financial Scrutiny of Public Expenditure at Westminster constituted the Commonwealth Association of Public Accounts Committees (CAPAC).